-

 Driving ATVs on public roads is against the law, but there are exceptions.
 Some towns open access to ATV drivers on certain roads and will post signs for travel on the extreme right of way.

-Drivers and passengers under 18 are required by law to wear helmets, although the state encourages all riders to wear them for safety.
-Young drivers between 10 and 15 years old are required to take an ATV safety course.
+Young drivers between 10 and 16 years old are required to take an ATV safety course.

-If you violate ATV laws, you may be fined up to $500 and lose your hunting, trapping, guiding, or fishing licenses.
+If you violate ATV laws, you may be fined and lose your hunting, trapping, guiding, or fishing licenses.

 Snowmobile Driving Rules